phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are sim-specific query parameters (if any) identified and documented in one .js file in js/common/ or js/ (if there is no common/)?
 The .js file should be named `{{REPO}}QueryParameters.js`, for example ArithmeticQueryParameters.js for the aritmetic repository.

 ## **Coding Conventions**

+This section deals with PhET coding conventions.
+You do not need to exhaustively check every item in this section, nor do you necessarily need to check these items one at a time.
+The goal is to determine whether the code generally meets PhET standards.

 - [ ] Is the code formatted according to PhET conventions?
 See [phet-idea-code-style.xml](https://github.com/phetsims/phet-info/blob/master/ide/idea/phet-idea-codestyle.xml) for IntelliJ IDEA code style.
 - [ ] Names (types, variables, properties, functions,...) should be sufficiently descriptive and specific, and should avoid non-standard abbreviations.
 For example: